 Different Seed Starting Tray Materials and Designs

-Which you'll end up choosing depends on several factors and we'll go over some of the most common designs in this guide to help you decide what will work best for you.
+Which you'll end up choosing depends on several factors, and we'll go over some of the most common designs in this guide to help you decide what will work best for you.

 Seed Tray Sizes

-The more cells a tray has, the shorter the time frame before the seedlings out grow the tray and need to be planted out or transplanted into larger containers.
+The more cells a tray has, the shorter the time frame before the seedlings outgrow the tray and need to be planted out or transplanted into larger containers.

-Tray sizes range from 12 cell trays - 128 cell trays!
+Tray sizes range from 12-cell trays 128 cell trays!
 In my experience, tray sizes between 24 cells and 48 cells work best and will safely keep your plants indoors for 4 to 8 weeks before needing to be transplanted.

-- Trays with a high number of cells (and thus a shorter growth time indoors) work especially well for lettuces such as spinach, kale, and head lettuces, which can be transplanted out into the garden sooner, either under hoop tunnels or in cold frames, then other plants.
+- Trays with a high number of cells (and thus a shorter growth time indoors) work especially well for lettuces such as spinach, kale, and head lettuces, which can be transplanted out into the garden sooner, either under hoop tunnels or in cold frames, than other plants.

-- Trays with a smaller number of cells (for example 24 - 36 cells per tray) are ideal for plants such as tomatoes, cucumbers, bell peppers, herbs, and squashes.
+- Trays with a smaller number of cells (for example, 24 - 36 cells per tray) are ideal for plants such as tomatoes, cucumbers, bell peppers, herbs, and squashes.

-Root vegetables, should when possible always be planted directly in the garden and not transplanted.
+Root vegetables should, when possible, always be planted directly in the garden and not transplanted.

 If you see roots coming out of the cells or peat pellet inserts, it's time to transplant the seedlings into a larger container or into the garden.